 External Ids for TRAF3 Gene

 The protein encoded by this gene is a member of the TNF receptor associated factor (TRAF) protein family.
 TRAF proteins associate with, and mediate the signal transduction from, members of the TNF receptor (TNFR) superfamily.
 This protein participates in the signal transduction of CD40, a TNFR family member important for the activation of the immune response.
 This protein is found to be a critical component of the lymphotoxin-beta receptor (LTbetaR) signaling complex, which induces NF-kappaB activation and cell death initiated by LTbeta ligation.
 Epstein-Barr virus encoded latent infection membrane protein-1 (LMP1) can interact with this and several other members of the TRAF family, which may be essential for the oncogenic effects of LMP1.
-Several alternatively spliced transcript variants encoding three distinct isoforms have been reported. [provided by RefSeq, Dec 2010]
+The protein also plays a role in the regulation of antiviral response.
+Mutations in this are associated with Encephalopathy, acute, infection-induced, herpes-specific 5. [provided by RefSeq, Jul 2020]

 GeneCards Summary for TRAF3 Gene

-TRAF3 (TNF Receptor-Associated Factor 3) is a Protein Coding gene.
-Diseases associated with TRAF3 include herpes simplex encephalitis 3 and encephalitis.
-Among its related pathways are Pathways in cancer and L1CAM interactions.
-GO annotations related to this gene include protein kinase binding and signal transducer activity.
+TRAF3 (TNF Receptor Associated Factor 3) is a Protein Coding gene.
+Diseases associated with TRAF3 include Encephalopathy, Acute, Infection-Induced 5 and Herpes Simplex Encephalitis.
+Among its related pathways are RANK Signaling in Osteoclasts and TRAF Pathway.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is TRAF5.